onc-healthit/site-content/CCDAValidatorReleaseNotes.md

 *   Other fixes and updates:
     *   Includes latest HL7 C-CDA Schema (with internal fix due to errta in HL7 Schema) with support for sdtc:functionCode in cda::Performer2 and cda::Participant2
+    *   The Schema update also updated the ED datatype to allow other (XML/XHTML) content

 **Known Issues in the release that impact users:**
 *   None